Loop high-rise fire draws large emergency response to Jewelers Row

 Chicago police and fire officials responded just after 4 a.m. to a fire reported in a 22-story commercial building at Wabash and Madison, in Jewelers Row.

+The high-rise is known as the Mallers Building, located at 5 S. Wabash, and it houses numerous jewelry stores.

-The fire broke out on the 10th floor, and search and rescue was underway early Thursday on the 10th and 11th floors to see if anyone was inside.
+The fire broke out on the 10th floor, and no one was found inside during search and rescue operations on the 10th, 11th and 12th floors.

 RELATED: Hegewisch fire: Blaze tears through commercial warehouse on far Southeast Side; no injuries reported, Chicago fire says